SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Too more rebeck to go to hospital.

+Do not fucking care those fucking words!

+No one could limit your direction.

 ## 0.Finally Debug Troubles

 ### 0.1VM Debian access samba server on Host macOS